This article shows you a couple of points to keep in mind when ordering a floor plan conversion

 Make sure that the floor plan you're uploading has a scale bar or other dimension references such as a readable measurement for the length and width of a building, wall, or similar.

-A scale bar similar to the image shown below allows us to scale a floor plan properly and to the correct dimensions so that the resulting model is an accurate representation of the real-world building
+A scale bar similar to the image shown below allows us to scale a floor plan properly and to the correct dimensions so that the resulting model is an accurate representation of the real-world building.
+You can usually find the scale bar at the lower right-hand side corner of a floor plan.

 While Archilogic does have alternative methods for estimating the dimensions of a floor plan they're not always applicable and if they are, the result may not be as accurate as when the original floor plan already includes a scale bar.
 These inaccuracies can affect larger floor plans more heavily than smaller ones as the discrepancies will start to add up over longer distances.